Street Shooting Tips

 Street Lesson # 3 - No Means Don't Waste Your Time

 Some people say NO!
 Don't ask why, don't argue, don't say a word.... move on.
 Keep hunting.
 You'll rarely get a good street portrait from someone who does not want their picture taken.
-Welcome rejection and look for your next shot!
-"It isn't pleasant getting yelled at or threatened by strangers....but I think we need to accept that this is a price we have to pay to create our art."
-Mark Cohen
+Like a door to door salesperson, welcome rejection and move forward to your next opportunity.

 Street Lesson # 4 - Get On Up Or Get On Down